OntoData/ai_journal/instructions/instructions.md

 #### User Interactions

-- User can initiate AI chat from the ribbon menu or command palette
+- User can initiate AI chat from ribbon menu or command palette
-- AI responds contextually based on journal content
-- Chat history is preserved within the journal entry
+- Chat responses are appended to the current note
-- Streaming responses for real-time interaction
+- Supports streaming responses for real-time interaction
+- Maintains conversation context within the note

 #### Technical Requirements

-- OpenAI API integration for chat functionality
+- OpenAI API integration with streaming support
-- Streaming response handling
-- Context management for meaningful interactions
+- Chat prompt management
 - Error handling for API failures
+- Integration with transcription service for audio content

 ### 3. Voice Recording Transcription